nicholas-sim/ANL501-Data-Visualisation-and-Storytelling/README.md

 In this course, we employ R to construct data visualizations.
+The course introduction is here.

 Before we take a dive into ggplots, we first cover some intro to R:

 <a style="font-weight:bold" href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Introduction to R Programming </a>

+1. R Operations
+2. R Programming
+3. Data Management in Base R
+4. Data Management in Tidyverse
+5. Principles of the Grammar of Graphics

 After an overview on ggplots, we explore how to construct various visualizations for different data types.
 These visualizations are:

 **Constructing Data Visualizations**